ruuda/squiller/docs/index.md

 }
 ```

-\* In reality the generated code is a bit more verbose, on the one
+\* In reality the generated code is a bit more verbose for several reasons.
-hand to make it easier to generate, and on the other hand to cache the prepared
+There are more intermediate variables to make the code easier to generate.
+There
+is an additional call to `next` to avoid leaving statements in progress.
+And
-statement in a hash table, instead of preparing it every call.
+finally, we cache the prepared statement in a hash table, instead of preparing
+it every call.